The Future of Teaching: How Professors Are Using AI to Improve Lectures

 Some universities are using AI-based virtual assistants that can answer common questions from students.
 These assistants are available 24/7, allowing students to get help at any time.

-Virtual assistants are AI-based programs that provide assistance to students and teachers in various academic activities.
-Some of their key features are as follows:
+Virtual assistants are AI-based programs that provide assistance in various academic activities.
+Key features are as follows:

-24/7 Guidance: Students can ask their questions at any time, be it at 2 am or 8 am.
-For example, tools like ChatGPT and Google Bard help students with subject explanations, problem-solving, and research.
+• 24/7 Guidance: Students can ask questions at any time.
+Tools like ChatGPT and Google Bard help with subject explanations and problem-solving.

-Automatic Notes and Summaries: Tools like Notta and Otter record lectures and generate automatic summaries of them, allowing students to easily remember important points.
+• Automatic Notes and Summaries: Tools like Notta and Otter record lectures and generate automatic summaries.

 AI lecturers are fully artificial intelligence-based systems that are replacing human teachers.
-Some of their notable features are
+Notable features are:

-Personalized learning: AI lecturers deliver content according to each student’s learning pace and ability.
-For example, Squirrel AI analyzes students’ weaknesses and provides them with specific exercises.
+• Personalized Learning: AI lecturers deliver content according to each student’s learning pace.
+For example, Squirrel AI analyzes students’ weaknesses and provides specific exercises.

-Interactive lectures: Platforms like DreamBox and Copilot Education engage students through games, quizzes, and simulations.
+• Interactive Lectures: Platforms like DreamBox and Copilot Education engage students through games and simulations.

-Unlimited repetition: Students can understand the same topic over and over again because AI lecturers never get tired.
+• Unlimited Repetition: Students can review the same topic repeatedly because AI lecturers never get tired.

 With the help of AI, professors can make their lectures more interactive.
 For example, they can use AI-generated quizzes, games, and simulations to engage students.
 This method is especially useful in science and engineering subjects where students need hands-on experiences.